 If you use the same text each time, it could actually harm your SEO rankings.

-If you want to completely follow Google’s rules and not try to actively get links from other sites, then you can get backlinks the 100% natural way.
+If you want to completely follow Google’s rules and not actively seek links from other sites, you can get backlinks the 100% natural way.

 Here’s how:

-- Create stats-based articles – A good link-building strategy is to get links going to your website by providing statistics.
+- Create stats-based articles—A good link-building strategy is to get links to your website by providing statistics.
 Even if you are not the original source of the statistics, that’s okay.
-If you do the research and find the statistics from a bunch of other sources and you’re the one that compiles the information together in one easy-to-read article, chances are high you will get other websites linking back to your website as the “source”.
+If you research, find the statistics from a bunch of other sources, and compile the information together in one easy-to-read article, chances are high that you will get other websites linking back to your website as the “source.”

 A warning about buying links

 The quality of links is extremely important.
-Some websites will allow you to “buy links” from directories, dodgy websites or websites that are built for the sole purpose to manipulate the search results.
+Some websites will allow you to “buy links” from directories, dodgy websites or websites built solely to manipulate the search results.

 Don’t do this!

-Not only is it against Google’s rules, if you get caught, it can do more damage than good and potentially even penalize you completely from Google’s search engine.
+Not only is it against Google’s rules, but if you get caught, it can do more damage than good and potentially even completely penalize you from Google’s search engine.

-If you’ve already done this, then you may wish to consider “disavowing” those links in your Google search console, just in case you later get a manual penalty from Google.
+If you’ve already done this, you may wish to consider “disavowing” those links in your Google search console, just in case Google later penalizes you manually.

 SEO Results: Be patient and reap the rewards

-If you’re looking to learn how to rank higher on Google, you need to remember that SEO is a long-term game.
+If you’re looking to learn how to rank higher on Google, remember that SEO is a long-term game.

-Although you can get short-term SEO results by targeting long-tail keywords, the best results from SEO will be in the long-term (after you’ve created enough content to achieve topical authority).
+Although targeting long-tail keywords can yield short-term SEO results, the best results will come in the long term (after you’ve created enough content to achieve topical authority).

 It’s also a good idea to track your SEO results over time by using free tools such as Google Analytics and Google Search Console.

-If you’d like to learn more about generating leads & high-quality appointments with Google, YouTube, LinkedIn & Facebook, be sure to watch my free Masterclass training by clicking here.
+If you’d like to learn more about generating leads and high-quality appointments with Google, YouTube, LinkedIn, and Facebook, watch my free Masterclass training by clicking here.

 FAQs

 Ashley Davis (or ‘Ash’ for short) is the CEO & Founder of Skyline Social.
-For over 15 years, he has been helping business owners with lead generation.
-Ash specializes in helping businesses get high-quality leads, appointments and clients each month in an automated, scalable and profitable way.
-You can watch his free Masterclass training to learn more.
+For over 15 years, Ash has been helping business owners get high-quality leads, appointments, and clients each month.
+He has extensive experience working with B2B & B2C industries in finance, insurance, marketing, sales and beyond.
+Learn more about the author here.